 If the Barclay Brothers are reclusive, Evans is elusive, preferring to scheme from the background in a Moriarty-esque style.
 Newspaper editors normally have something of a public profile, Evans hasn’t made any public speeches of note since taking the job, and based on his much mocked “Krill-like Verbiage” Telegraph cover sheet, is as incoherent and pretentious a speaker as those he would choose to mock.

-Evans claim to fame is having wielded the knife on more excellent Telegraph Journalists than any editor before, or most likely after him.
+Evans claim to fame is having wielded the knife upon more excellent Telegraph Journalists than any editor before, or most likely after him.
 Much of this is not forced by the profitability challenges of the media industry.
 Evans, a one time Daily Mail hack who learned his trade on the nasty side of journalism, is on a mission to transform the paper into the Sensationalgraph.
-He has only priotised integrity driven journalists for the cull leaving their higher paid sycophantic brethren in place.
+He has priotised integrity driven journalists for the cull leaving their higher paid sycophantic brethren in place.
 With deeply ironic intent he calls this his mission in support of quality journalism, which is simply a cover for an increasingly populist agenda demonstrated by racist articles about Cambridge and homophobic pot shots on healthcare.
-It’s an open question at the Telegraph whether anyone in senior management will intervene before he manages to kill readership completely.
-Apparently brand appeal of The Telegraph is at an all time low and all data points at the Mail type sensationalisation of the coverage as the cause.

 So why is Evans on such a low brow mission at this once great institution?
 And what is his connection to Johnson and the #Brexit farce.